feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 The default approach in :class:`DropHighPSIFeatures()` is to split the input dataframe (X) in two equally sized parts based on the value of the index.
-By passing a value to the `split_frac` argument the ratio between the sizes of the two parts can be adjusted.
+By passing a value to the `split_frac` argument, the ratio between the sizes of the two parts can be adjusted.

 .. code:: python